rjb4standards/REA-Products/SBOMVDR_JSON/README.md

 The main difference between the SBOM VDR and CDXVEX reporting formats is that CDXVEX reports on only those software components that have known, reported vulnerabilities, using an <b>implicit</b> model, which means software components that have no reported vulnerabilities are not listed in a CDXVEX report.
   SBOM VDR reports on the vulnerability status of all software components listed in an SBOM, using an <b>explicit</b> model which provides the vulnerability status for components that have no reported vulnerabilities, and those that do have reported vulnerabilities.
-Th explicit model provides software consumers with proof that a software vendor did indeed check every component in an SBOM for vulnerabilities, providing a high degree of confidence in the trustworthiness of a software product.
+The explicit model provides software consumers with proof that a software vendor did indeed check every component in an SBOM for vulnerabilities, providing a high degree of confidence in the trustworthiness of a software product.
   </p>